GeekyPython/tinder-clone/README.md

 ## Contents:

-- `1-tinder-clone` folder contains the React modules.
+- `tinder-frontend` folder contains the React modules.
 - `tinder-backend` consists of the server and database connection files.

 ## Objective: